-- Pelvic exam: An exam of the vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
-The doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and places the other hand over the lower abdomen to feel the size, shape, and position of the uterus and ovaries.
-A speculum is also inserted into the vagina and the doctor or nurse looks at the vagina and cervix for signs of disease.
-A Pap test of the cervix is usually done.
-The doctor or nurse also inserts a lubricated, gloved finger into the rectum to feel for lumps or abnormal areas.
+An exam of the vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
+The doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina.
+The provider feels the size, shape, and position of the uterus and ovaries.
+The provider will also do a similar inspection of your rectum to feel for lumps or abnormal areas.

-- Pap test: A procedure to collect cells from the surface of the cervix and vagina.
-A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the cervix and vagina.
-The cells are viewed under a microscope to find out if they are abnormal.
-This procedure is also called a Pap smear.
+This test collects cells from the surface of the cervix and vagina.
+A piece of cotton, brush, or small wooden stick gently scrapes cells from the cervix and vagina.
+We then view the cells under a microscope to see if they're abnormal.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.